adap/flower/doc/source/docker/run-as-subprocess.rst

 :og:description: Learn how to run the Flower ClientApp as a subprocess within the SuperNode Docker container, reducing resource usage while improving isolation and enhancing security.

-.. title:: How-to Tutorial: Run ClientApp as a Subprocess in Flower

 .. meta::
     :description: Learn how to run the Flower ClientApp as a subprocess within the SuperNode Docker container, reducing resource usage while improving isolation and enhancing security.

 Run ClientApp as a Subprocess
 =============================